AdonisLima/Tetris.js/README.md

 # Tetris.js
-A simple tetris clone made with vanilla JavaScript and HTML5.
+A simple tetris clone made with JavaScript and HTML5 with the purpose of learn more about ES6.

 Definetly not the most efficient implementation.